 After you define your Watchlist (and you can edit it later), hit the Update button at top of screen.
 At this point, you have applications of interest defined, but not pushed to your access points yet.
 (Remember, with Aerohive, there is no controller.)

 To get the Watchlist pushed to your Aerohive APs, navigate to Configuration>Devices>Aerohive APs.
 You'll see the "angry red exclamation point" icon indicating a config change needs to be pushed to the APs to make them current.
 Select the APs that you want to participate in AVC, and then hit Update.
 This will bring you to a drop-down menu.

 Here, you might be tempted to select "Upload and activate application signatures," but this is a point of confusion; the option you need is "Upload and activate configuration."
 The application signatures option applies to signature updates from Aerohive as it periodically updates its library.

 Remember, with Aerohive APs, almost any configuration change requires an access point reboot before it is complete, so make these sorts of changes during an outage window.
 The reboot requirement is one of the few aspects of Aerohive's operations that I wish was different.

-Next page: The PayoffLee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Next page: The PayoffLee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio